 Swallows swooped on the evening air, the sky turned a delicate shade of pink-streaked blue and the vino-quaffing audience shushed each other as trumpets sounded across the lawn.

 The gardens of Leighton Hall are a beautiful setting for one of Shakespeare’s most thrilling plays.
+It sits on the edge of Morecambe Bay with stunning views across to the Lake District.
 Its gothic façade and solid greystone tower provide a suitably historic backdrop and the gardens are a brilliant counterpoint to the cunning machinations of one of literature’s greatest Machiavellian villains.
 Director Michael Dyer explained, “The actual King (Richard III) was almost certainly not as evil as his counterpart in the play but the Bard’s imagination gives us a character of engaging flamboyance in a fast flowing tale that cannot fail to thrill.”
 This performance had an added realism from Shakespeare’s days – all the characters were played by men, including Queen Margaret, Queen Elizabeth, the Duchess of York and Lady Anne.

 “I am determined to prove a villain, and hate the idle pleasure of these days.”
 David Lee-Jones was a suitably threatening murderer with a charming twist.
 His knowing glances at the audience kept everyone in on the macabre joke as he used wily words to bend all to his wicked will.
 As the light dimmed the play became even more atmospheric, with bats swooping low and owls hooting across the fells.